unforswearing/todo_markup.js/README.md

 `todo_markup.js` is a terse replacement for markdown.
 The goals of this markup are

-- Manage notes alongside tasks while
+- Manage notes alongside tasks
-- Providing the ability to share current progress (currently defaults to compiled HTML).
+- Provide the ability to share current progress (currently defaults to HTML output).
 - Reduce context switching between apps by storing tasks in the same document as notes.

-Fair warning - I am a language nerd / self-taught programmer and this is an experiment.
-I have read very little about compiler design, choosing instead to "wing-it".
+Fair warning - I am a language nerd / self-taught programmer and this is an experiment for fun.
 Use with caution.

-**Features**
+## Features

 - Syntax is only 8 operators
-- Compiles to standard HTML by default
+- Output or save HTML by default
+- Output or save todo and complete items as separate or combined markdown file(s)

+## Todo

-- Optionally generate an AST-like json object (soon)
+- Generate an AST-like json object
+- Output or save todo file as Markdown instead of HTML

 <br />